sreeram-io/project-zeus/src/data/tech/what-a-web-developer-should-know.md

-# What a fullstack web developer should know
+# What a Web developer should know

 #### *12 Jun 2021, Berlin*